vpulim/node-soap/Readme.md

 * soapError - Emitted when an erroneous response is received.
   Useful if you want to globally log errors.
 * response - Emitted after a response is received.
-The event handler receives the entire response body.
+The event handler receives the SOAP response body as well as the entire `IncomingMessage` response object.
 This is emitted for all responses (both success and errors).

 ## WSSecurity